 IMCD 02- Economic Classes

-This course is to train students in the application of the requirements, criteria and procedures to process applications for economic classes.
+This course examines the requirements, criteria and procedures to process applications for economic classes.

 IMCD 03- Temporary Residents